 Changes to south east London CCGs

-From April 2018, the six CCGs in south east London (Bexley, Bromley, Greenwich, Lambeth, Lewisham and Southwark) formed the NHS South East London Commissioning Alliance to build on our existing collaboration to commission services more efficiently and effectively for local people in each borough and across south east London.
+From April 2018, the six CCGs in south east London (Bexley, Bromley, Greenwich, Lambeth, Lewisham and Southwark) will build on our existing collaboration to form a single South East London CCG.

 Proposals for a south east London CCG

-Like our existing CCGs today, a single CCG for south east London would be statutory body for the commissioning of NHS services for our communities and every general practice in our six boroughs would be a member.
+Like our existing CCGs today, the single CCG for south east London will be the statutory body for the commissioning of NHS services for our communities and every general practice in our six boroughs will be a member.

 Local decision making at borough ('place') level